jonfernq/Learning/Python/Django/GitHubProject.md

 ## Django Projects

+Sometimes, you just want to just run a GitHub project without entering all the code first, as is traditionally done in coding tutorials.

+Here are the steps.

 ### Running a Project from GitHub Repository

 > If one has a Django project folder from a GitHub repository what is the smallest and quickest set of commands to get it working?